ruyounuo/LACTA/README.md

 # LACTA
-A Lightweight and Accurate Algorithm for Cherry Tomato Detection in Unstructured Environments.
-LACTA is developed based on YOLOv5.
-Reference link: https://github.com/ultralytics/yolov5
+Paper Code: A Lightweight and Accurate Algorithm for Cherry Tomato Detection in Unstructured Environments.
+LACTA is developed based on YOLOv5, and the reference link is https://github.com/ultralytics/yolov5